Gero: Death and division of territory

 At his death, Gero's march extended as far as the Neisse river.
 He was not popular with the Saxon nobility of his day, because he had a strong sense of moral rectitude and was of low birth.
 Nonetheless, he became celebrated in the Nibelungenlied as the marcgrâve Gêre, though it has been disputed whether he was ever officially accorded that title.
-Gero's tomb can still be see in Gernrode today.
+Gero's tomb can still be seen in Gernrode today.
 A decorative painting was added to it c.
 1350.
 It depicts Gero standing over a vanquished Wend.

 After his death, the huge territory he had conquered was divided by Emperor Otto II into several different marches: the Northern March (under Dietrich of Haldensleben), the Eastern March (under Odo I), the March of Meissen (under Wigbert), the March of Merseburg (under Günther) and the March of Zeitz (under Wigger I).
 Later the Northern March was subdivided into the marches of Landsberg, Lusatia and Brandenburg.

 The division of Gero's "super-march" probably had something to do with its immense size and the political consideration of trying to please many without making enemies.
 The subdivisions into which it was divided, however, were natural.
 As early as 963, Lusatia—and even upper and lower Lusatia—and the Ostmark were distinguishable as governable provinces within Gero's march.